 FREQUENTLY ASKED QUESTIONS:

 When and where will I get my vaccine?

-At this time, we ask that you keep your appointment and do not bring others who do not have an appointment.
 If you have to reschedule your appointment or are not ready to get the COVID-19 vaccine there will be another opportunity to receive your COVID-19 vaccine.

 How much will the vaccine cost and will my insurance cover it?

 There is NO cost for the COVID-19 vaccine.
 We are working together to end the global pandemic and no one will be denied the vaccine for cost.

 - SRCH patients, people on Medi-Cal, Medicare or uninsured, can get their vaccine at Santa Rosa Community health.

 - People with private insurance who are not SRCH patients can get it from their primary care provider.